7.4 Tree Preservation, Protection, & Removal

 Where circumstances prevent locating the required tree plantings or preservation standards on site and approval by the Planning Board is granted, the developer may mitigate protected tree canopy removal by planting new trees on the site whose canopy equals that of the canopy to be removed (new tree canopy credits are described above).
 If site conditions are not conducive for healthy tree replacement plant on site, the developer may contribute to a Tree Fund/Bank set up by the town for the planting and maintenance of such trees elsewhere in the community.
 A combination of planting and contribution in lieu of planting is acceptable.
 The amount of contribution is based on the total cost of the required mitigation trees plus that of their installation.

-For Specimen Tree Mitigation, the developer may mitigate the removal of protected trees by planting new trees on the site whose total caliper (DBH) equals 30% of the total caliper of trees (DBH) to be removed above the ordinance requirement.
+For Specimen Tree Mitigation, the developer may mitigate the removal of specimen trees by planting new trees on the site whose total caliper (DBH) equals 100% of the total caliper of trees (DBH) to be removed above the ordinance requirement.
 If site conditions are not conducive for healthy tree planting on site, the developer may contribute to a Tree Fund/Bank as described above.
-Newly planted street trees and parking lot trees do not count toward the mitigation calculation.
-Trees planted to satisquare footy buffer requirements however may.
+Newly planted street trees, parking lot trees, and buffer trees do not count toward the mitigation calculation.

 When calculating the tree save area, 150% of the canopy area of each specimen tree and 200% of the canopy area of each heritage tree shall count towards the required tree save area.
 For example: